As of January 1, 2018

 James E. Golinveaux

 James E. Golinveaux is a former senior fellow of Water Suppression Products for Tyco Fire Suppression & Building Products.
-With 30 years of experience in the fire protection industry including both contracting and manufacturing, Mr. Golinveaux is currently a consultant to the fire protection industry.
-His current role applies his experience globally in the fire protection industry to develop advancements in water-based fire protection devices and systems.
+With 34 years of experience in the fire protection industry including both contracting and manufacturing, Mr. Golinveaux is currently the President / CEO of Viking Group, Inc..
 He currently holds 12 US Patent families in Automatic Sprinkler Technologies.
 He is a past member or the Board of Trustees for the Fire Protection Research Foundation, as well as multiple other Boards and Councils including the Factory Mutual Advisory, AFSA, NFSA, International Fire Sprinkler Association and the Fire Sprinkler Association of Brazil.
-Mr. Golinveaux is also a subject matter expert for past two editions of the NFPA Fire Protection Handbook and the NFPA 13 Handbook on Storage and Residential Sprinklers.
-He has also served on the NFPA 13 Technical Committee.
+Mr. Golinveaux is also a subject matter expert for the past two editions of the NFPA Fire Protection Handbook and the NFPA 13 Handbook on Storage and Residential Sprinklers and also serves on multiple NFPA technical committees.

 Michael J. Johnston